Was Your Dog Bitten by Another Dog?

 Treatment After Your Veterinary Visit

 Once your pet returns home, you may need to administer antibiotics as a preventive measure to stop infection.
 A “cone of shame” or Elizabethan collar may be applied to your dog to prevent biting at the site of the injury.
-At Pet Royale Animal Hospital, we can also recommend less intrusive options that can allow your dog to eat and drink normally while preventing your dog from licking or biting at their wound.
+At Family Pet Medical Center, we can also recommend less intrusive options that can allow your dog to eat and drink normally while preventing your dog from licking or biting at their wound.
 You should also schedule a follow-up visit with your veterinarian to make sure that your dog’s healing process goes smoothly.

-If your dog is bitten by another dog, Pet Royale Animal Hospital can help.
+If your dog is bitten by another dog, Family Pet Medical Center can help.
 We are a trusted Fort Lauderdale animal hospital with a proven reputation for quality pet care.
 To learn more or to schedule an appointment with our team, visit us online or call us at 954-953-4808.
 We look forward to the opportunity to serve you.